panzerdp/dmitripavlutin.com/content/posts/154-fill-array/index.md

 The expression `[...Array(length)]` creates an array with items initialized as `undefined`.
 On such an array, `array.map()` can map to new object instances.

-I prefer the `Array.from()` approach to fill an array with objects because it involves less magic.
+I prefer the `Array.from()` approach to filling an array with objects because it involves less magic.

 ## 3. Conclusion